Previous post:

 Here’s what happens:

 1. You experience soft business results.
 Maybe you have a bad month, maybe it’s a bad quarter.
 But you know this for sure: it’s bad.
-We’ve all been there and, believe me, it’s no fun.
+We’ve all been there and, as you well know, it’s no fun.

 2. You reduce prices.
 Sure, you call it a sale, a special promotion, what-have-you.
 But it all amounts to the same thing.
 You lower your advertised price to your customers.